 The Earl S Richardson Library is dedicated to continuing its services as fully as possible during the COVID-19 (coronavirus) pandemic.
 This webpage will be regularly updated with information about the availability of the library's services and how to access them remotely.

 The library building is currently open to Morgan students, faculty, and staff.
-ID and mask are required for entry.
-Social distancing in all library areas will be enforced.
+ID is required for entry.
+Social distancing in all library areas is encouraged.

 Materials are available to borrow, renew, and return.

 Davis Room Special Collections & Archives

 The Davis Room special collections & archives are open during current library hours as shown on the main page.

 Instruction sessions are available and may be scheduled through the library website.

 Meeting rooms are currently available.